henna19/tp_ros_henna/README.md

 source ~/catkin_ws/devel/setup.bash
 ```

-##To run this node
+## To run this node
-After following the installation process, run the follwing code in the catkin workspace
+After following the installation process, run the following code in the catkin workspace

 ```sh
 roslaunch tp_ros_henna pub.launch